 Willie enlisted in the United States Marine Corp after graduation.
 Re-enlisted in the Army, and later served in the Army National Guard, Mullins, where he retired.

 Prior to returning to Mullins, Willie worked with the Federal Bureau of Investigations several years in the Washington, DC area.

 Willie was a faithful, dedicated, and committed member of the Beulah United Methodist Church.
 He sang on the church choir, taught Sunday School, and served in several other capacities.
 He also sang faithfully around South Carolina with Rev. John T. Hemingway and the Mullins Male Chorus.
 His love, passion, and talent for music blessed many throughout his life.

-To send flowers to Willie Lee Ford's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Willie Lee Ford, please visit our floral store.